 MiCloud Management Portal's service provider portal, customer administrator portal and enduser portal work with all three major browsers running on Windows.
 These are Mozilla Firefox, Microsoft Internet Explorer/Edge and Google Chrome.
-Mitel recommends to upgrade to the latest versions of browsers to avoid security issues.
-Minimum browser versions supported can be found in the About MiCloud Management Portal menu of the portal.
+Mitel recommends upgrading to the latest versions of browsers to avoid security issues.
+Minimum browser versions supported are found in the About MiCloud Management Portal menu of the portal.

 The customer administrator portal also runs on tablets that support Chrome, Firefox or IE/Edge.
 Smartphones are not yet supported.